 Experience the world’s highest tides – not to mention pristine forests, deluxe campgrounds and a taste of Atlantic Canada culture – at Fundy National Park.
-Paddle in a kayak as the waters rise up to 12 metres or more.
-Walk the otherworldly sea floor at low tide.
+Paddle in a kayak as the waters rise up to 12 m or more.
+Walk the otherworldly ocean floor at low tide.
 Or venture inland where trails lead to waterfalls deep in Acadian forests.
-With unique camping options – including yurts – and even regular music performances, Fundy is a Maritime treasure.
+With unique camping options and even regular music performances, Fundy is a Maritime treasure.

 Carleton Martello Tower National Historic Site